IsaacLeimgruber/ML_project/project2/README.md

 ## How tu run our code
-You can obtain our result on kaggle by running the program run.py which will execute ALS on the data with the best hyperparameters we found with the cross-validation.
+You can obtain our result on kaggle by running the program run.py The waiting time is approximately: 30 min thinkpad 30min on Mac once 1h30. which will execute ALS on the data with the best hyperparameters we found with the cross-validation.
 The predictions will be in the file prediction.csv